prasenjitsingh5/smart-chatbot/README.md

 - [Acknowledgements](#acknowledgements)

 ## Project Overview
 The **Smart Chatbot** is an intelligent conversational agent designed with Natural Language Processing (NLP) and Natural Language Understanding (NLU) capabilities.
-It leverages OpenAI's GPT-3.5 model to provide smart responses and can be easily integrated into websites or Microsoft Teams.
+It leverages models from Hugging Face's Transformers library to provide smart responses and can be easily integrated into websites or Microsoft Teams.

 ## Features
 - **NLP and NLU Capabilities:** Preprocess and understand user inputs.
-- **Intelligent Responses:** Generate human-like responses using GPT-3.5.
+- **Intelligent Responses:** Generate human-like responses using Hugging Face models.
 - **API-Driven:** Expose endpoints for easy integration.
 - **Deployable:** Ready for deployment on various platforms including websites and Microsoft Teams.
 - **Configurable:** Easy to configure with a simple YAML file.